Gigi Hadid Carries Zayn Malik’s Dog To A Meeting In NYC, Announces Tommy Hilfiger India Trip

 Denim and a dog

 The supermodel headed out to a meeting in New York City on Monday wearing double denim with her hair slicked back in a bun.
-21-year-old Gigi Hadid brought along her boyfriend’s dog in a black carrier.
+Gigi Hadid, 21, brought along her boyfriend’s dog in a black carrier.

 A post shared by Gigi Hadid (@gigihadid) on